nasa/fprime/Gds/docs/README.md

 ## 2. Message Field Configuration

-Certain deployments may alter the fields of messsages for various reasons including memory conservation.
+Certain deployments may alter the fields of messages for various reasons including memory conservation.
 To make the corresponding changes to the Gds for successful communication, please edit the `Gds/src/fprime_gds/common/utils/config_manager.py` file accordingly.
 Each field in the `_set_defaults()` function corresponds to a specific compile time flag in the `/config/FpConfig.hpp` file for an FPrime deployment.